-The Group's operations are subject to certain risks and the major ones that may have a material and adverse effect on the Group's business, financial conditions and results of operations include: research and development risk, retention of customers and staff and concentration of customers and suppliers.
-In addition, the Group's activities are exposed to various financial risks including, exchange rate risk, credit risk, liquidity risk and interest rate risk.
+The Group's operations are subject to certain risks and the major ones that may have a material and adverse effect on the Group's business, financial conditions and results of operations include: R&D risk, retention of customers and staff and concentration of customers and suppliers.
+In addition, the Group's activities are exposed to a variety of financial risks including, exchange rate risk, credit risk, liquidity risk and interest rate risk.

-Principal Risks Identified Description of the Principal Risks Identified Mitigation of Risks Research and development risk The financial technology industry is characterised by rapidly changing technology and customer demands.
+Principal Risks Identified Description of the Principal Risks Identified Mitigation of Risks R&D risk The financial technology industry is characterised by rapidly changing technology and customer requirements.
 It is vital for us to keep abreast of the market and industry development.
-In particular, we may not been able to keep up with rapid changes in technology and customer demands, our research and development plans may not be successful or marketable and we may fail to upgrade our financial trading solutions to accommodate any upgrades to third party financial trading solutions or trading platforms of stock exchanges.
-Keep track of the technology changes Closely communicate with the customers for their demand Thorough feasibility study before commencement of each development project Retention of customers Our ability to maintain our revenue stream depends on our capability to continue the existing engagements as well as secure new engagements from existing customers or new customers.
-Conduct configuration checking, stress test, unit test and internal user acceptance test for our financial trading solutions to ensure the quality of our financial trading solutions provided to our customers Concentration of customers The terms of our service agreements are of one year or less which may or may not be automatically renewed, while some of them do not have fixed terms and will remain effective from the date of agreement unless terminated.
-Provide quality maintenance support services (e.g. timely respond to customer's query) Retention of staff Our future success depends on our ability to continue to retain and attract qualified technical and managerial staff with the appropriate technical expertise and domain knowledge of the financial technology industry.
-Offer competitive remuneration package Training and development Team building and recreational activities Concentration of suppliers In case of the supply of services by our major suppliers (such as server and financial market information) is disrupted, and we are not be able to timely identify and engage replacement service providers, our business operation may be subject to disruptions or security risks.
-Timely payment of suppliers' invoices Regular evaluation and monitoring of performance of supplier (e.g. stability of data centre)
+In particular, we may not be able to keep up with the rapid changes in technology and customer requirements, our R&D plans may not be successful or marketable and we may fail to upgrade our financial trading solutions to accommodate any upgrades to third party financial trading solutions or trading platforms of stock exchanges.
+Keep track of the technology changes Closely communicate with the customers for their demand Thorough feasibility study before commencement of each development project Retention of customers Concentration of customers Our ability to maintain our revenue stream depends on our capability to continue the existing engagements as well as secure new engagements from existing customers or new customers.
+The term of our service agreements is one year or less which may or may not be automatically renewed, while some of them do not have fixed term and will be in force from the date of Conduct configuration checking, stress test, unit test and internal/external user acceptance test for our financial trading solutions and/or non-financial IT solution(s) to ensure the quality of our financial trading solutions and/or non-financial IT solution(s) provided to our customers Provide quality maintenance support services (e.g. timely respond to customer's Retention of staff Our future success depends on our ability to continue to retain and attract qualified technical and managerial staff with the appropriate technical expertise and domain knowledge of the financial technology industry.
+Offer competitive remuneration package Training and development Team building and recreational activities Concentration of suppliers In case the supply of services by our major suppliers (such as server and financial market information) is disrupted, and we are not able to timely identify and engage replacement service providers, our business operation may be disrupted or face security risks.
+Timely payment of suppliers' invoices Regular evaluation and monitoring of performance of suppliers (e.g. stability of data centre, computer network and data services)